vicente-gonzalez-ruiz/VGR/README.md

 Currently I am working in the processing of electron microscopy images, and in the development of symmetric video codecs.

-In a field somewhat more related to the development of free software, I have contributed to the development of a P2P (Peer-to-Peer) communications protocol called [P2PSP](http://www.p2psp.org) (P2P Straightforward Protocol).
+In a field somewhat more related to the development of free software, in 2010 I participated in the development of a JPIP (JPEG2000 Interactive Protocol) server that ESA (European Space Agency) has used in its project [JHelioviewer](https://www.jhelioviewer.org/).
+I have also contributed to the development of a P2P (Peer-to-Peer) communications protocol called [P2PSP](http://www.p2psp.org) (P2P Straightforward Protocol).
 This protocol allows emulating the behavior of IP (Internet Protocol) Multicast, achieving a streaming system